NorseJedi/obsidian-rpg-player-notes/README.md

 ### But... why?
 I find it useful to be able to quickly create links to other notes and sections, and Obsidian has no way to do this.
 The alternative is to remove the word you want as a link and then re-add it as a link.
 If you're editing an already written document to add links, this is a very impractical way of doing it.

+## Command: Sort Section
+This command lets you sort the current sections of the current note.
+The section being sorted is the section level that the cursor is at.
+This means it will find the closest header above the cursor, and sort all headers on that level, but not headers above or below that level.
+The sorting will be done using the sorting method selected in the plugin settings.

 # Plugin Settings
 The plugin settings can be found in the Obsidian settings under Community Plugins, RPG Player Notes.
 They should be fairly self-explanatory, but here is a breakdown: